 Despite the dubious claims it makes, the National Vaccine Information Center’s post is still being shared on social media and has been used to support other, related falsehoods about vaccines over the years.

-As we’ve explained, the Nuremberg Code says nothing about the use of already tested and approved medicine or prevention, like vaccines.
+As we’ve explained, the Nuremberg Code says nothing about the use of already tested and authorized medicine or prevention, like vaccines.
 The full text is below:

 1. The voluntary consent of the human subject is absolutely essential.